SchatzVeronika/VRProject/Readme.md

 W: camera moves forwards
 S: camera moves backwards
 arrows: camera rotation
+Enter: moves meeple diagonally to the field selected

 ## Camera controls
 By default, the camera is locked inside the render window.
 To unlock the camera, for example, to close the window, press L ALT.